bcgov/bcdg/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 >Note: This page is under review as of December 2023 and will be updated for clarity and accuracy early in 2024.

-All code by B.C. government teams should be open source by default.
-If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence.
+All code built for B.C. government for staff or contracted developers should be open source by default.
+If you have closed source code and still want to use GitHub, you can store your code in a private repository within the B.C. government's [GitHub Enterprise environment](https://github.com/enterprises/bcgov-ent/).
+This page contains details related to that environment and its use.

-For more information on our GitHub organizations and their uses, see [B.C. government organizations in GitHub](../bc-government-organizations-in-github/).
+For more information about B.C. government GitHub organizations outside of GitHub Enterprise, see [B.C. government organizations in GitHub](../bc-government-organizations-in-github/).

 ## On this page